fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-view-intro.md

 # Introduction
-The Ehealth-view is based on FHIRs Basic resource.
-It is a projection on one or several Questionnaires in relation to the display of selected questions / answers in a QuestionnaireResponse.
+The FHIR Basic-based eHealth profile ehealth-view is used for defining projections of associated resource(s).
+A view can be a projection into groups of selected elements.
+Currently, an example use is applying a QuestionnaireResponse to an interpreted view type of view which defines a projection of answers to a Questionnaire.
+The view, in this case, references the Questionnaire through `ehealth-view-for`.

 # Scope and Usage
-The eHealth profile of View has the following extensions:
+The eHealth profile of view has the following extensions:
-* `ehealth-content` The element is used for the actual modeling of interpreted display resp. action guide
+* `ehealth-content` The element is used for the actual modeling of the view
-* `ehealth-type` This is used so that different types of interpreted display/action guidance can be searched for and distinguished.
-* `ehealth-title` Name for this action guidance
+* `ehealth-basic-title` Name for this view
-* `ehealth-description` A description of this action guidance
+* `ehealth-description` A description of this view
-* `ehealth-purpose` Why this action definition is defined
+* `ehealth-purpose` Why this view is defined
-* `ehealth-version` The business version of the action guidance
+* `ehealth-version` The business version of the view
 * `ehealth-useContext` The context that the content is intended to support
-* `ehealth-recommendation` Which defines the recommendation level of this action guidance.
-The values of the used ValueSet allows for indicating the life cycle state, for instance that it is a draft or recommended action guidance.
+* `ehealth-recommendation` The recommendation level of this view.
-* `ehealth-intendedAudience` Can be set to one or more Organizations to indicate for which Organization(s) this action guidance should be selectable for use.
-This is meant for filtering and is not enforced or in any way restricting which Organization have access.
+* `ehealth-intendedAudience` Can be set to one or more Organizations to indicate for which Organization(s) this view is intended to be used by.
+This is meant for filtering and is not enforced or in any way restricting which Organization has access.
-* `ehealth-view-type` A code to determine the type of information in field ehealth-view-for
+* `ehealth-view-type` Type of view
-* `ehealth-view-for` A reference to the resource type
+* `ehealth-view-for` A reference to a resource for which this view applies

-### Update restrictions
+## Update restrictions
-The element `ehealth-modifier-role` specifies one or more Organization and each Organization's role in maintaining the View:
+The element `ehealth-modifier-role` specifies one or more Organization and each Organization's role in maintaining the view:

 * `ehealth-modifier-role.reference` references the Organization
 * `ehealth-modifier-role.role` set to `owner` means that the referenced Organization can update the resource